UniqueNetwork/unique-marketplace-api/README.md

 - Full stack engineers
 - IT administrators

-> In this tutorial we will install the marketplace backend locally on a computer or in a virtual machine with Ubuntu OS.
+> This is a tutorial about how to perform an install of the marketplace backend locally on a computer or in a virtual machine with Ubuntu OS.

 ## Prerequisites